-Company as a lessor
+Group as a lessor

-Leases in which the Company does not transfer substantially all the risks and benefits of ownership of the asset are classified as operating leases.
+Leases in which the Group does not transfer substantially all the risks and benefits of ownership of the asset are classified as operating leases.
 Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognized over the lease term on the same basis as rental income.
 Contingent rents are recognized as revenue in the period in which they are earned.

-(15) Intangible Assets
+(16) Intangible Assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is its fair value as of the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses, if any.
-Internally generated intangible assets which fail to meet the recognition criteria are not capitalized and the expenditures are reflected in profit or loss in the period incurred.
+Internally generated intangible assets, excluding capitalized development costs, are not capitalized and expenditure is reflected in profit or loss for the year in which the expenditure is incurred.